Top 20 Hawaii Snorkeling Spots

 Manta Ray Village

-Snorkeling at Manta Ray Village on the Big Island is one of the most adventurous and amazing Hawaii activities that anyone could ever experience.
+Snorkeling at Manta Ray Village on the Big Island is one of the most amazing Hawaii adventures on which anyone could embark.
 Please note that this site is for experienced snorkelers only.
-Guests must be confident and comfortable swimming in the open ocean during the evening hours.
+Guests must be strong swimmers and comfortable in the open ocean during the evening hours.

-Manta Ray Village came to be after the Kona Surf Hotel opened in the early 1970s (it’s now the Sheraton Kona Resort & Spa).
-The builders of the hotel had the incredible idea to provide their guests with an illuminated view of the ocean during the evening.
-They installed some bright floodlights and directed them toward the sea.
-At the time, the hotel wasn’t aware that the lights would become a “beacon” for plankton.
-Plankton happens to be the primary food source for Manta Rays, so soon after the plankton arrived, the Manta Rays followed.
+Manta Ray Village came to be after the Kona Surf Hotel opened in the early 1970s (it is now the Sheraton Kona Resort & Spa).
+The builders of the hotel had the brilliant idea to provide their guests with an illuminated night-time view of the ocean.
+They installed some bright floodlights and directed them out to the sea.
+At the time, the hotel staff didn’t know that the lights would become a “beacon” for plankton.
+Plankton happens to be the primary food source for manta rays, so soon after the plankton came, so too did the rays.

-Manta Ray Village is now world-famous for being one of the few places on earth where guests can watch Manta Rays feed in their natural environment.
+Manta Ray Village is now famous for being one of the few places on earth where guests can watch manta rays feed in their own domain.

-To snorkel at Manta Ray Village in Kona, guests will typically embark around sunset on a 1.5-2 hour cruise.
-Professional tour guides will brief snorkelers about the behaviors of Manta Rays and what to expect from them, as well as provide them with safety information.
-On any given night, snorkelers can see and swim with anywhere from 3 to 25 Manta Rays.
+To snorkel at Manta Ray Village in Kona, guests will embark around sunset on a 1.5-2 hour cruise.
+Professional tour guides will brief snorkelers on the behaviors of manta rays and what to expect from them, as well as provide the guests with safety information.
+On any given night, snorkelers can see and swim with anywhere from 3 to 25 manta rays.

 View More about Manta Ray Village